Last Updated on October 26, 2023 by Sorin Petroj

 Table tennis robots can generate different types of strokes during drills.
 These basic strokes are the core skills of the sport.

-- Forehand push against low backspin.
+- Forehand pushes against low backspin.

 - Backhand push against low backspin.

-- Forehand drive against low-top spin.
+- Forehand drives against low-top spin.

 - Backhand block against low topspin.